dblock/code.dblock.org/_posts/2010/2010-12-06-can-hiring-women-in-software-organizations-save-you-money.markdown

 Subject: RE: please buy plungers for 2 bathrooms
 ------------------------------------------------

-We do not have incidents in women’s bathroom just an FYI.
+We do not have incidents in women's bathroom just an FYI.

-We’ll buy 1.
+We'll buy 1.

 -Facilities
 ```